SwampQuinn/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.bios.md

 **Type:** void

-Require authorization action, checks if the account name `from` passed in as param has authorization to access current action, that is, if it is listed in the action's allowed permissions vector.
+Authorization action is required, checks if the account name `from` passed in as param has authorization to access current action, that is, if it is listed in the action's allowed permissions vector.

 Parameter Name | Description
 --- | ---